What Program Flows are in Python?

-Another example with less-than.
+Another example of less-than.

 a = 10 b = 8 if a < b: print("a is less than b")

-Again the same principles applies.
+Again the same principles apply.

-You can also have an else-clause.
+You can also have an else clause.

 a = 12 b = 12 if a > b: print("a is greater than b") else: print("a is not greater than b")

-And a elif-clause.
+And an elif-clause.

 a = 13 b = 12 if a > b: print("a is greater than b") elif a == b: print("a is equal to b") else: print("a is less than b")